Let there be no doubt, our daily habits shape our behavior and life more than we’re aware of.

 Daily habit #7 – Have an evening routine

 As the day comes to an end, an evening routine should absolutely be on your list of positive daily habits.

-Opposed to a morning routine that helps you get energized and excited about the day ahead, your evening routine should help you wrap up the day feeling relaxed and positive about the day left behind.
+As opposed to a morning routine that helps you get energized and excited about the day ahead, your evening routine should help you wrap up the day feeling relaxed and positive about the day left behind.

 Creating your evening routine should be much easier than a morning one – at least you’re not rushing anywhere since the day has almost come to an end!